This Web Site is Dedicated to

 Richard Klipstine

 Richard Klipstine taught science at Janesville Parker High School.
 Dick was a great motivator in the use of computers and telecommunications to further the exchange of information.
-Daughters and sons of the Klipstines have participated in track at Parker and Klipstine's daughter, Lynn, was a Wisconsin State Champion in the discus (1988).
+Daughters and sons of the Klipstines participated in track at Parker and Klipstine's daughter, Lynn, was a Wisconsin State Champion in the discus (1988).
 Dick was a long time helper in the throwing events at local track meets.

 Richard Klipstine's leadership in the use of technology and his unselfish donation of time to athletics has benefited all students at Parker High School.
 This Honor Roll is dedicated to the memory of Richard Klipstine who laid the cornerstone for excellence and loyalty at Parker High School.